nkarl/wsu-cpts-360-project/model/design.md

 #### Plan

+- TODO:
+    1. Make note on the separation of different classes of functions, e.g. `FS::Show::EXT2::block_super()` separated from `FS::EXT2`.
+        - This is a way to implement functional interface (typeclass) in C++ by grouping functions into corresponding sub-namespaces.
+        - This allows for cleaner `struct` definition; a `struct` should only holds attributes.
-1. [ ] In-memory mapping to access vdisk's SUPER and GD quickly.
+    2. [x] In-memory mapping to access vdisk's SUPER and GD quickly.
         - requires:
-        - [ ] pointer to the SUPER block, and corresponding memory allocation.
+            - [x] pointer to the SUPER block, and corresponding memory allocation.
-        - [ ] pointer to the GD block, and corresponding memory allocation.
+            - [x] pointer to the GD block, and corresponding memory allocation.
         - memory is *cheap*, allocate `BASE_BLOCK_SIZE` to each.
-2. [ ] read the table of inodes from the GD pointer.
+    3. [ ] read the table of inodes from the GD pointer.

 #### Implementation